πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 "Skip certain items" can be written with continue or with an if.
 Which reads better depends on the situation.

-βœ… continue wins: early skip pattern
+βœ… continue wins: the early-skip pattern

 for (int i=0; i<n; i++) {